benglass/champlain-web2/content/pages/projects.rst

 Students will select a `jQuery plugin <http://plugins.jquery.com/>`_ and create a single HTML page that shows a basic working implementation.
 This implementation must have some kind of customization (for example changing the speed of a slideshow or any other plugin option).
+The example html page should also include instructions for implementing the plugin.
-As part of the process of implementing the plugin, students will write up a set of step-by-step instructions of what they did to get it to work.
+Students will write up a set of step-by-step numbered instructions of what they did to get it to work.
 This will be included on the HTML page they submit in the form of an ordered list.
 Students will present their plugin to the class and discuss implementation challenges.

 Instructions
 ------------